thomaskwscott/kaspar/README.md

 ./launchShell.sh
 ```

-There is a far more interesting demo available in resources/spark-shell_example.scala.
-To run just copy the entirety of
+There is a far more interesting demo available in resources/spark-shell_example.scala and
-this file and paste it into your Spark shell session
+resources/spark-shell_example_json.scala.
+To run just copy the entirety of this file and paste it into your Spark
+shell session.

 Note, if you wish to use segmentPredicates then create some simple indexes by running: